amansinha5224/Python/README.md

 # Python Programming Tutorial
-- This repository contains most of the concepts of python programming.
+- This repository covers most of the concepts of python programming.
-- This repository will get updated overtime.
+- This repository will get updated with time.

 ### Author: Aman Kumar Sinha